Things New And Unchanging

-How to Enjoy Beppu Vol.5 - From Switzerland This is something from 34 years ago.
+How to Enjoy Beppu Vol.5 - From Switzerland It was 34 years ago.
 I visit this place,

 I’m Haruka!
-I was working at Tourists’ Hub & Lounge Wander Compass Beppu, a point of contact between Beppu and the world located in Beppu Station.
+I was working at Beppu Station`s Tourists’ Hub & Lounge Wander Compass Beppu, a point of contact between Beppu and the world.
 Today, a couple with a lot of luggage came to visit.
 It was London’s very own Ben and Hanna.

 This time, we headed to the stop-in bath (where you can take advantage of a hot spring without having to spend the night) at Buzenya Ryokan.